kevin00830/twitter-rest-api/README.md

 ### Roadmap

-_Note: Version 1.0 - 2.0 is currently functional with a simple front-end UI.
+_Note: Version 1.0.0 & 1.0.1 is currently functional with a simple front-end UI.
 It enables to start a battle with two specific hashtags and result in winning one.
-But Version 2.0 is still in progress for implementing the battle configuration.
+But Version 1.0.2 is still in progress for implementing the periodic tasks.

-#### Version 1.0
+#### Version 1.0.0

-In this version, administrator will be able to:
+In this version, user is able to:

 - Capture @username via Twitter Login
 - Contest/sweepstakes sign-up via Twitter
 - Pull the last tweets and post new tweet including photo/video
 - Tweet out a photo from a user (requires user's explicit contest)
 - Induce interests via friends & followers

-#### Version 2.0
+#### Version 1.0.1

-In this version, administrator will be able to:
+In this version, user is able to:

 - Filter a query of tweets by a specific hashtag
 - Battle CRUD with some certain configuration (battle_id, started_at/ended_at, frequency scope, tweet length, etc...)
 - Determine the winner by some specific comparison factors (i.e., number of typos)

+#### Version 1.0.2

+In this version, user is able to:

+- Set up the periodic task in battle settings (i.e., time-line config: Next Monday ~ Friday)

 ### Requirements